You are here

 Can I still order an article through interlibrary loan (RACER)?

 Yes.
 Complete your order through RACER as you normally would and the article will be emailed to you.
-There might be a significant delay.
+There might be a significant delay and it may not be possible to fulfill some requests.

 Can I order books via RACER?

-No, we cannot fulfill requests for print items as most other libraries in Ontario have stopped lending print items.
+No. At this time, we cannot fulfill requests for print items as most other libraries in Ontario and beyond are not yet lending print items beyond their own campuses.

 Can I still access materials in archival fonds?